fpvandoorn/hanabi-scratchpad/characters.md

 * Contrarian: Play order inverts after taking a turn; 2-turn end game.
 * Stubborn: Must perform a different action type than the player that came before them.
 * Blind Spot: Cannot see the cards of the next player.
+  * To be more precise: this is the player to their left / below them, which might be different in games with Contrarian.
 * Oblivious: Cannot see the cards of the previous player.
+  * To be more precise: this is the player to their right / above them, which might be different in games with Contrarian.
 * Slow-Witted: Cannot see cards in slot 1.

 ## Conventions